timofeysie/pytorch_django_react/README.md

-# Pytorch Django
+# PyTorch, Django & React

+This is a fullstack machine learning app to demonstrate the basics roles of a ML engineer.
-This project was started by following along with [Stefan Schneider's](https://stefanbschneider.github.io/blog/) article "[Using PyTorch Inside a Django App](https://stefanbschneider.github.io/blog/posts/pytorch-django/index.html)".

-The above article covers using a pre-trained model for image classification and a simple html page to upload an image and put it to work.
+The current PyTorch functions are based on [Stefan Schneider's](https://stefanbschneider.github.io/blog/) article "[Using PyTorch Inside a Django App](https://stefanbschneider.github.io/blog/posts/pytorch-django/index.html)".
+This covers using a pre-trained model for image classification and a simple html page to upload an image and put it to work.

-In this article I would like to expose the functionality with an [Django REST Framework API](https://www.django-rest-framework.org/) and create a more real-world app using a [React](https://react.dev/) frontend.
+I have implemented a [Django REST Framework API](https://www.django-rest-framework.org/) to expose the use of the model to create a more real-world example of using a [React](https://react.dev/) frontend deploy ML projects.
+This project is in a separate repo called [PyTorch Frontend](https://github.com/timofeysie/pytorch_frontend).

+This is just a basic demonstration deploying a pre-trained model for use on the web.

+This covers just some of the roles that I consider a fullstack ML engineer is responsible.
+Things that could also be considered part of this role that I am not covering at the moment include:

+- Design AI models
+- Data management
+- Infrastructure and architecture
+- Testing and validation

+In the future I hope to also include demonstrations of these skills so stay tuned!

+## Library details

 [PyTorch](https://pytorch.org/) is a machine learning library based on the Torch library, used for applications such as computer vision and natural language processing, originally developed by Meta AI (Facebook) and now part of the Linux Foundation umbrella.
 It is recognized as one of the two most popular machine learning libraries alongside [TensorFlow](https://www.tensorflow.org/).
 TensorFlow, developed by Google, is also open-source and has a particular focus on training and inference of deep neural networks.

 According to [Google Trends](https://trends.google.com/trends/explore?date=today%205-y&q=%2Fg%2F11gd3905v1,%2Fg%2F11bwp1s2k3&hl=en-AU), TensorFlow was more popular in 2019, but now PyTorch is more popular.
 You can see why PyTorch with a focus on computer vision is a good choice to this project.

+The React app was started with [Vite](https://vitejs.dev/guide/) and uses the [Material UI](https://mui.com/) component library.

 ## Project Workflow Reference